selyunin/carnd_t1_p3/writeup.md

 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
-### Files Submitted & Code Quality
+## 1. Required Files

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode
+### 1.1.
+Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * [`model.py`](./model.py) containing the script to create and train the model